Julián Speroni: Crystal Palace

-Ahead of the 2009–10 season, Speroni was linked a move away from Crystal Palace, but manager Warnock said he won't sell him.
+Ahead of the 2009–10 season, Speroni was linked a move away from Crystal Palace, but manager Warnock said he would not sell him.
 He started in the first four matches of the season.
 However, Speroni missed one match, due to a throat injury.
 He made his return to the starting line–up against Manchester City in the second round of the League Cup, losing 2–0.
 Despite the loss, Speroni's performance was praised by Your Local Guardian, saying: "His kicking was a bit off but the defence looked a lot more secure with him behind them" and named him Man of the Match.
 He then helped the club keep three consecutive clean sheets between 19 September 2009 and 29 September 2009.
 Following this, he continued to establish himself as the club's first choice goalkeeper and, once again, his performance drew praise.
 This includes an impressive performance against Queens Parks Rangers, which manager Warnock praised Speroni's performance, saying: "He's the best keeper in this division by a mile, and I don't see anyone better in the Premier League.
 It's good that nobody rates him.
 But he's not leaving this club while I'm manager - unless I take him somewhere with me."
 Speroni's performance, once again, was praised against Middlesbrough in the follow–up match when he "world class and claimed everything in his box in a commanding display" and kept a clean sheet.
 Halfway through the 2009–10 season, Crystal Palace entered administration during the January 2010 transfer window, and the consequent ten-point deduction left the team in danger of relegation, just Speroni experienced this situation once again like his time at Dundee.
 He continued to maintain his impressive display in a number of matches towards the end of the 2009–10 season despite the club's poor results that saw them in relegation zone.
 His performance was praised by manager Paul Hart, who replaced Warnock halfway through the season, in a match against Blackpool on 20 March 2010.
 In a match against Sheffield Wednesday in the last game of the season, which Crystal Palace needed a point to survive at their hosts' expense, Speroni started the whole game and despite conceding two goals, he helped the club draw 2–2, resulting in the opposition team relegated and the team staying up.
 At the end of the 2009–10 season, Speroni went on to make thirty–two appearances in all competitions.
-For his performance, he was given a new record, becoming the first man to win Crystal Palace's "Player of the Year" award for three consecutive years, equalling Jim Cannon's record, as well as, vice president's player of the year.
+For his performance, he was given a new record, becoming the first man to win Crystal Palace's "Player of the Year" award for three consecutive years, equalling Jim Cannon's record, as well as, vice-president's player of the year.
 Upon receiving his award, Speroni said he would like to stay at the club for the rest of his career.